Detection of the Cosmological 21 cm Signal in Auto-correlation at z ~ 1 with the Canadian Hydrogen Intensity Mapping Experiment: Validation

 These independent measurements also provide a critical test for frequency-dependent systematic contamination.
 If residual foreground contamination were present, we would expect significantly large bias in the lower sub-band ($z = 1.24$), since foregrounds—dominated by synchrotron emission—follow a power-law scaling with frequency.
 However, the intrinsic \tcm signal is not expected to evolve substantially over this narrow redshift range.
 Based on the fitting functions for $\OmegaHI(z)$ and $\bHI(z)$ that we adopt in \secref{sec:results:theoretical_interpretation:power_spectrum_model}, we compute the theoretically predicted evolution of the power spectrum amplitude between the two redshifts.
 The model predicts that the amplitude at $z = 1.24$ is only $\sim13\%$ higher than at $z = 1.08$.

-The measured best-fit power spectrum amplitudes differ by only $\sim 16\%$ between these two redshifts, and are also consistent with each other within $1\sigma$.
-The current signal-to-noise ratio is insufficient to probe redshift evolution conclusively.
+{The measured best-fit power spectrum amplitudes are consistent with each other within $1\sigma$.} The current signal-to-noise ratio is insufficient to probe redshift evolution conclusively.
 Future work with substantially more data can probe the evolution of the \tcm signal over redshifts.
 However, the consistency between the two sub-bands provides evidence against frequency-dependent foreground contamination.
 Significant foreground leakage would manifest as excess power at lower frequencies, which we do not observe, and demonstrates that there is no frequency-dependent foreground leakage.